 Get in touch for more info

 Installing a roof on your storage box can be a great way to reduce your energy usage and save money on your energy bills.
 If you are considering roofing your unit, then you should contact a specialist engineer for advice.
 They will be able to help you select the right roof style and advise you of the load-bearing requirements needed for your roof.
-We are experts in everything to do with shipping containers and are available to answer any questions.
+We are experts in everything to do with shipping containers with over 40 years of knowledge and experience in the container hire, sale and conversion industry, and are available to answer any questions.
 Give us a call to find out more about attaching a roof, or for general information about shipping containers.